ChristianFJung/PersonalSite/README.md

 # [ChristianFJung.com](http://christianfjung.com/)

-This is my personal website built with Hugo.
-It is a simple welcome page hosted on GitHub pages.

-My blog exists at the subdomain [blog.christianfjung.com](http://blog.christianfjung.com/). *([Corresponding Git Repo](https://github.com/ChristianFJung/blog.christianfjung.com))*
+This project is deprecated.
+In 2020,I migrated my website and blog into 1 site at christianfjung.com